andrewsschmidt/andrewsschmidt.github.io/_posts/2023-11-08-avdterminology.md

 ## Next steps

-Learn more about delegated access and how to assign roles to users at [Delegated Access in Azure Virtual Desktop](delegated-access-virtual-desktop.md).
+Learn more about delegated access and how to assign roles to users at [Delegated Access in Azure Virtual Desktop].

-To learn how to set up your Azure Virtual Desktop host pool, see [Create a host pool with the Azure portal](create-host-pools-azure-marketplace.md).
+To learn how to set up your Azure Virtual Desktop host pool, see [Create a host pool with the Azure portal].

 To learn how to connect to Azure Virtual Desktop, see one of the following articles: